IMK

 areas of work

-The IMK is divided into four areas of work Certificate programme (MediationCoachingTraining), education (apprenticeships, training and further education), Counselling and support and research.
-The Institute's largest area of work is the modular certificate study programme implemented throughout Germany.
+The IMK is divided into the five work areas "Certificate programme"(mediation, coaching, training, facilitation), "education" (teaching, training and further education), "counselling and support", "research" and "projects and development" organised.
+The Institute's largest area of work comprises the modular certificate study programme implemented throughout Germany.
 The IMK is a member of the German Association for Coaching and Training (dvct e.
 V.).
 Our mediators and mediation trainers are certified mediators and licenced by the Bundesverband Mediation e.
 V. (German Mediation Association).

 Management